pexzu/parking-rates/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br>
-You can run all tests by using command `yarn test a` See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+You can run all tests by using command `yarn test a`, see the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`